 Rosa (Rose) Bernardi was born in December 1862, the second child in a Catholic family with eight children.
 Her Italian father, Joseph Bernardi, was a saloonkeeper and liquor dealer and her German mother, Rosa Gephart, ran a boarding house in Salem, Oregon.
 Rose grew up surrounded not only by her seven siblings but also the live-in guests in a large, lively setting.
 Undoubtedly all the Bernardi children grew up with necessary assigned chores in the boarding house, learning hard work and responsibility.
 Yet the atmosphere appears to have been joyful and supportive.
 Her friends described the petite, energetic Rose as cheerful and kind to all, known to have a happy, positive outlook on life.

-At nineteen Rose married Joseph Aiken, a twenty-eight-year old widower with a six-year old-daughter, Bliss, who, during their eighteen-year marriage, Rose raised as her own.
+At nineteen Rose married Joseph Aiken, a twenty-eight-year old widower with a six-year old-son, Bliss, who, during their eighteen-year marriage, Rose raised as her own.
 Tragically, twenty-four-year-old Bliss drowned in the Snake River in 1899 and the following year Joseph died of pneumonia.
 Rose moved back into her family home at age thirty-seven.
 There is no record of Rose and Joseph having any children together and the 1900 Census that lists Rose as living with her family in Salem makes no mention of an Aiken child.

 It is not known exactly when or why she moved to Idaho but three years later Rose was working as a schoolteacher in Elk City, where she met and married twenty-seven-year-old Warren Cook from Dixie, Idaho.
 The discrepancy in their ages is interesting.
 What attracted Warren to this older widow?
 Was it the lack of single women in the mining towns or was it some deeper need.
 Perhaps he saw in Rose someone whose strong love and sense of family compelled her to faithfully raise her stepdaughter as her own and to care tenderly for her ailing husband before he died.
 Maybe he admired her buoyant spirit that could not be shaken by the tragedies she had endured or that he respected her brave choice to start her life anew out on her own in a small mining town surrounded by wilderness.
 Possibly he fell in love with the commitment and care he saw her lavish on the children in her classroom.
 Conceivably, he was attracted to the close, warm, gregarious comfort of her family, a situation so different from his own.